1:1 Therapy for Adults with Anxiety, Stress and Burnout

 Logo of Badour Psychology

 Life is amazing.
 And then it’s awful.
 And then it’s amazing again.
 And in between the amazing and the awful it’s ordinary and mundane and routine.
 Breathe in the amazing, hold on through the awful, and relax and exhale during the ordinary.
-That’s just living heartbreaking, soul-healing, amazing, awful, ordinary life.
+That’s just living a heartbreaking, soul-healing, amazing, awful, ordinary life.
 And it’s breathtakingly beautiful.

 L.R.
 Knost